cloudflare/cloudflare-docs/products/waf/src/content/ddos-l7-mitigation/index.md

 ## Availability

-The Cloudflare HTTP DDoS feature is available in Beta to all customers.
-If you would like Beta access, contact your Customer Success Manager or Cloudflare Support.
+The Cloudflare HTTP DDoS feature is available in Beta to all Enterprise customers.
+If you would like Beta access, contact your Customer Success Manager or Account Team.